vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Proposing an addition or change to the network requires community support.
 It's worth considering what it contributes to the network, and if it would have enough support to pass a governance vote.
 You'll have a better chance of positively contributing to the network if you confirm there is support off-chain before submitting a proposal.

 #### 1. Sense checking proposal idea (off-chain)
-Before submitting a proposal, it's recommended that you share an outline of your proposed action informally in a new topic on the [community forum](https://community.vega.xyz/) Governance section, with a "sense-check" tag.
+Before submitting a proposal, it's recommended that you share an outline of your proposed action informally in a new topic on the [community forum](https://community.vega.xyz/c/governance/25/) Governance Proposals section, with a "sense-check" tag.
 You can find out if there is sufficient interest in making a change.

 Proposals can be submitted for creating a new market, amending an existing market, changing network parameters, adding an external asset to Vega and making a freeform proposal (for changes that will not change network behaviour).

 #### 2. Formalising proposal (off-chain)
 Once the proposal details are refined, share the detailed proposal in the same topic you created for your sense check, and change the tag to "formalise".

 Including as much detail as possible gives other community members the opportunity to fully understand your proposal.
-Include the rationale for the proposal (and IPFS hash for more details), as well as the specifics of the proposed addition/change, as well as the data (JSON or similar) that would be submitted on-chain.
+Include the rationale for the proposal (and IPFS hash for more details), the specifics of the proposed addition/change, and the data (JSON or similar) that would be submitted on-chain.
 Invite debate and discussion to amend the proposal until it reaches a final state, ready to submit.

 When formalising the proposal, it is worth ensuring that any fields that are dependent on a range set by network parameters are correctly defined.
+See the network parameters and their values on the [Vega block explorer](https://explorer.fairground.wtf/network-parameters).

 #### 3. Submitting proposal and telling the community (on-chain and off-chain)
 Tokenholders can submit a governance proposal to the network using the command line or via a script.

-Once a proposal is submitted and accepted, rally the community to vote on the proposal by announcing it on the [forum](https://community.vega.xyz/), [Discord](https://vega.xyz/discord), and through your own networks to vote on the proposal.

 The Vega public key of the proposer must have enough VEGA staked to submit a proposal.
 For a 'market parameter change' proposal, the proposer must also have enough equity-like share in the market from their liquidity commitment, which is defined in the network parameter `governance.proposal.updateMarket.minProposerEquityLikeShare`.